Fact Sheets And Publications

 Step 2: Choosing a Temporary Bin or Channel Composting Structure

-A bin composter consists of a series of self-contained cubes (or bins) where mortalities are composted (Fig. 1).
-Material within the bin composter must be turned at least once during the heating and cooling stages of the composting process.
+There are two standard types of composters: bin composters and channel composters.
+A bin composter consists of a series of self-contained cubes (or bins) where mortalities are composted (Figure 1).
+Material within the bin composter must be turned frequently during the heating and cooling stages of the composting process.

+In contrast, channel composters have one or multiple channels that are open on one or both ends and are typically deeper than the individual cubes used in the bin composter (Figure 2).
 The channel composter design allows for an alley or windrow shaped pile of compost material.
 The channel is filled starting at one end.
 After the channel is full, the material is allowed to complete the first heat.
 Then the material is removed to storage to complete the composting process.
 Consideration should be given where to place the “second heat” and finished compost material.
 Temporary covered storage for finished compost may be needed until field application is possible.

 The choice between constructing a bin or channel composter will likely depend on the availability of equipment to manage the composting process.
 Bin composters are a better choice for operations with smaller equipment, while channel composters are a better choice for operations using equipment like a front-end loader.